 Waterproof rating: Flysheet: 4000mm; Floor: 4000mm

-Fabric: Flysheet and floor: Silicone coated ripstop nylon
+Fabric: Flysheet and floor: Silicone coated nylon

 Structure: Single pole system with two Y-couplings; freestanding